billymeter/btvm/design.md

 ## calling convention

-first 4 args in r0-r3 in reverse order. rest are passed on the stack in reverse order like cdecl. callee responsible for saving register values. caller responsible for cleaning up the stack.
+first 4 args in r1-r4. rest are passed on the stack in reverse order like cdecl. callee responsible for saving register values. caller responsible for cleaning up the stack.

 ## references